-- 1 Remove rubber plug from the stubbed connection. - 2 Position the properly sized refrigerant piping and make the brazed connection following the brazing guidelines. - 3 Do not remove the water-saturated rags from the cabinet and piping until the piping has cooled completely.
+- 1 Remove rubber plug from the stubbed connection. - 2 For brazed connections: - a.
+Position the refrigerant piping and make the brazed connection following the brazing guidelines. - b.
+Do not remove the water-saturated rags until the piping has cooled completely. - 3 For braze-free connections: - a.
+Position the refrigerant piping and follow the assembly instructions provided with the brazefree connector.

-CK40CT LIQUID LINE CONNECTION
+C35 LIQUID LINE CONNECTION